LC-Linkous/AntennaCalculationAutotuningTool/README.md

 See the [Release Schedule](#release-schedule) below for code roll out updates.

-As we prepare for the first code release, we're sharing information on the Wiki of how to download, setup and use AntennaCAT.
+As we prepare for the first code release, we're sharing information on the Wiki of how to download, set up and use AntennaCAT.

 You can [Start Here](https://github.com/LC-Linkous/AntennaCalculationAutotuningTool/wiki) for general project information.

 Pages are being updated daily, so check back in a few days if the information you're looking for hasn't been posted yet.

 ## Current Release

 First code drop!
 AntennaCAT 2024.0 is live, and stripped down so we can start lining up some versions with the released literature.

 This version is close to the early 2023 lit:
 * the [AntennaCalculator](https://github.com/Dollarhyde/AntennaCalculator)